sahana280390/EmployeeBackEnd/README.md

 #EMPLOYEEAPP-BACKEND
-This springboot project was created by spring.io.initializer.
+This springboot project was created by spring.io.initializer

 #REQUIREMENTS:

 For building and running the application you need:

     JDK 1.8
-    Maven 4
+    Maven 3+

+Please ensure by checking the version by opening the cmd terminal:
+1. java -version
+2. mvn -version

 #VERSION DETAILS OF THE FRAMEWORKS USED

 1. Spring Boot 2.4